 It also didn’t feel, even for a moment, that I should beware of pickpockets, or of being ripped off by a local restaurant with their fake menu.
 The only intrusive behaviour was, however, by numerous knock-off Rolex sellers.

 So yea, as I explored all those places to visit in Hong Kong, the city felt perfect in every sense.
-And to honestly admit it, it felt like one of those rare vibrant towns that have just enough wildness you may want to handle on a holiday, or for getting your feet wet before a long crazy Asia odyssey.
+It felt like one of those rare vibrant towns that have just enough wildness you may want to handle on a holiday, or for getting your feet wet before a long crazy Asia odyssey.

 And since it remained a part of the British Empire until 1997, it is still quite Western and organised.

 In my view, a country or a region becomes a great holiday destination when it provides something for everyone.
-And that’s what Hong Kong was — a tourist destination that offered something for everyone.
+And that’s what Hong Kong travel was — a tourist destination that offered something for everyone.

 Hong Kong island, which happens to be one of the most densely populated places in the world, thanks to its 8000+ skyscrapers is, however, not far from someplace astonishingly deserted.